 - Separate data processing operations must be clearly distinguishable from each other.

 - Does not apply to processing operations which are seen as “compatible”.

 The new rules also require explicit consent is received for the processing of “special categories of personal data” such as racial or ethnic origin, political, religious or philosophical beliefs, trade-union memberships, genetic data, biometric data used to identify a person, or health data.

 The real issue with these provisions for many firms is that they not only apply to attaining consent moving forward, they retroactively apply to all of the data you have collected prior to May 25th.
 This means you will be required to review the current way you receive consent to process data to ensure they are valid under the new regulations and, if they are not, you must immediately cease processing of the data in question and systematically re-solicit consent from the original data subjects before proceeding.

 Find out more on the nuances of the updated consent acquisition standards here: Consent

-In the meantime, check out these articles we’ve written about the impending impact of the GDPR:
+And if you still want more, check out these articles we’ve written about the impending impact of the GDPR: